Town emerges along railroad

 From the early 1960s until recently, local newspapers fed residents’ need to be informed, reflected life at work and at play, worked as a watchdog, aided business in getting their message to customers, and provided a forum for opinions and dialogue on a host of local issues.
 As papers changed hands and owners struggled to operate as advertising revenue declined, the Garner News folded in 2013.
 A News & Observer version of local news ceased publication in 2017.
 Online sources of local news continue to evolve.

-The passion of a number of people in recent decades for historic preservation and cultural enhancement, including town government leaders who value the same, has resulted in such amenities as the Garner Performing Arts Center.
-Home to our own volunteer community theater and host to performers from Broadway to local aspiring artists, it is a town-owned and operated facility in the downtown old school campus, which features senior housing as well.
-Adding to the mix, Garner schools have long enjoyed a reputation for high quality arts programs for children.
+The passion of a number of people in recent decades for historic preservation and cultural enhancement, including town government leaders who value the same, has resulted in such amenities as Garner Performing Arts Center.
+Home to a volunteer community theater, the Towne Players of Garner, and host to performers from Broadway and around the country, it is a Town-owned and Town-operated facility in the old school campus downtown.
+The historic building includes senior housing as well.
+Adding to the mix, Garner schools have long enjoyed a reputation for high-quality arts programs for children.

 Garner's mayors (1949-present)